ThredUp (NASDAQ:TDUP) Announces Quarterly Earnings Results, Misses Expectations By $0.01 EPS

-ThredUp (NASDAQ:TDUP – Get Free Report) released its quarterly earnings results on Monday.
-The company reported ($0.14) earnings per share for the quarter, missing the consensus estimate of ($0.13) by ($0.01), MarketWatch Earnings reports.
+ThredUp (NASDAQ:TDUP – Get Free Report) posted its quarterly earnings results on Monday.
+The company reported ($0.14) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.13) by ($0.01), MarketWatch Earnings reports.
 ThredUp had a negative net margin of 24.41% and a negative return on equity of 60.76%.
-During the same period in the previous year, the business posted ($0.19) EPS.
+During the same quarter last year, the company posted ($0.19) earnings per share.
 ThredUp updated its Q1 2024 guidance to EPS and its FY 2024 guidance to EPS.

 Insider Transactions at ThredUp

-In other news, major shareholder Gs Investment Strategies, Llc sold 30,397 shares of ThredUp stock in a transaction that occurred on Wednesday, January 31st.
-The stock was sold at an average price of $2.13, for a total value of $64,745.61.
-Following the sale, the insider now directly owns 3,710,048 shares of the company’s stock, valued at $7,902,402.24.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other ThredUp news, CEO James G. Reinhart sold 11,612 shares of the business’s stock in a transaction on Tuesday, January 2nd.
+In other news, CEO James G. Reinhart sold 11,612 shares of the business’s stock in a transaction dated Tuesday, January 2nd.
 The stock was sold at an average price of $2.27, for a total transaction of $26,359.24.
-Following the transaction, the chief executive officer now owns 485,519 shares of the company’s stock, valued at $1,102,128.13.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, major shareholder Gs Investment Strategies, Llc sold 30,397 shares of ThredUp stock in a transaction on Wednesday, January 31st.
-The shares were sold at an average price of $2.13, for a total value of $64,745.61.
-Following the completion of the sale, the insider now owns 3,710,048 shares in the company, valued at approximately $7,902,402.24.
+Following the completion of the transaction, the chief executive officer now owns 485,519 shares of the company’s stock, valued at $1,102,128.13.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other ThredUp news, CEO James G. Reinhart sold 11,612 shares of the company’s stock in a transaction that occurred on Tuesday, January 2nd.
+The stock was sold at an average price of $2.27, for a total value of $26,359.24.
+Following the completion of the sale, the chief executive officer now owns 485,519 shares of the company’s stock, valued at $1,102,128.13.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CEO James G. Reinhart sold 40,636 shares of the business’s stock in a transaction that occurred on Wednesday, December 6th.
+The shares were sold at an average price of $2.28, for a total value of $92,650.08.
+Following the completion of the sale, the chief executive officer now owns 497,131 shares of the company’s stock, valued at approximately $1,133,458.68.
 The disclosure for this sale can be found here.
-Insiders have sold 95,416 shares of company stock valued at $209,302 over the last ninety days.
-Insiders own 38.68% of the company’s stock.
+Over the last 90 days, insiders sold 95,416 shares of company stock valued at $209,302.
+38.68% of the stock is owned by corporate insiders.

 ThredUp Company Profile